KhronosGroup/Vulkan-Hpp/README.md

 1. Install dependencies:
    - Install CMake and git; ensure both are available from a shell.
    - Install the LunarG Vulkan SDK.
-   - Optionally install clang-format ≥ 11.0 so that any generated headers can be correctly formatted.
+   - Optionally install `clang-format` with version at least 11.0 so that any generated headers can be correctly formatted.
-2. Open a shell which provides git and clone the repository with:
+2. In a shell, clone the repository:

     ```git clone --recurse-submodules https://github.com/KhronosGroup/Vulkan-Hpp.git```
 3. Change the shell's working directory to the newly created `Vulkan-Hpp` directory.